2024 NHL Winter Classic: Entertainment

 The American national anthem was performed by 14-year-old guitarist Nikhil Bagga (who has also performed at select Kraken games at Climate Pledge Arena) accompanied by American Sign Language performer Brittany Rupik.
 Rapper Sir Mix-a-Lot performed during the player introductions while Seattle-based rock band Heart performed during the first intermission.

 During the pregame arrival for the teams, the Kraken wore outfits resembling workers from the Pike Place Fish Market, while the Golden Knights wore Elvis Presley costumes.
 The players were introduced during a ceremony that featured the Fish Market's employees tossing fish over the teams.

 Broadcasting

 In the United States, the game was televised on TNT, simulcasted on TruTV, and streamed on Max.
 In Canada, the TNT feed was simulcast on Sportsnet and streamed on Sportsnet+.

-Television ratings

 The 2024 NHL Winter Classic surpassed the 2022 game for the lowest ratings of any Winter Classic in the United States to date, with an average of 1.1 million American viewers watching the game.